-We’ve previously stayed at the Desert Cave Hotel and Radeka Downunder Underground Motel.
-Both are great experiences but there are many other hotel options available in Coober Pedy.
+We’ve stayed at the Desert Cave Hotel and the Radeka Downunder Underground Motel on previous visits to Coober Pedy.
+Both are great underground experiences but there are other hotel options available – Booking.com.

 Day 5 – Coober Pedy to Alice Springs, or Uluru

-- Alice Springs is approximately 687 km or 7 hours north.
+Alice Springs is approximately 687 km or almost 7 hours north.

-Either destinations on this last segment of this roadtrip make it a very long drive so if you can, take the opportunity to break it up.
+Either Alice Springs or Uluru make this last segment a very long drive, so take the opportunity to break it up.

 There are a number of large Roadhouses during this part of the trip north.
 All have fuel, food and accommodation and you will meet some colourful characters if you take time to stop along the way.

-Side Trip: Marla is the northern end of the Oodnadatta Track – another 4WD adventure opportunity.
+Marla is the northern end of the Oodnadatta Track – another adventure opportunity.

-- Kulgera Roadhouse is the first and last pub in the Northern Territory.
+Kulgera Roadhouse is the first and last pub in the Northern Territory.
 Motel style cabins and backpacker accommodation is available and a police station.
-Kulgera is the turnoff to a number of historical sites such as Mt Dare, Dalhousie Springs, Old Andado and the Old Ghan Track.

 Stuart’s Well claims to have the best coffee between Adelaide and Alice Springs!
 Accommodation and Camping grounds, food and fuel are also available and the Camel Farm is right next door.